 You can use various tools to automate many of the tasks involved in migrating an Oracle Java Cloud Service instance to Oracle Cloud Infrastructure.

 Oracle WebLogic Server Deploy Tooling is an open-source project.
 It provides scripts that enable you to discover and export the configuration and application files from one Oracle WebLogic Server domain, and then import the configuration and applications into another existing domain.

 Oracle WebLogic Server Deploy Tooling exports a domain configuration as a metadata file, and automatically excludes sensitive information like passwords.
 When updating a domain, you also provide a metadata file.
 This file needs to describe only the resources that you want to add or update.
 If an application is already deployed, the tool compares the binaries and determines whether the application needs to be redeployed.

 Oracle Cloud Infrastructure Classic Java Migration Tool automates the discovery of Oracle Cloud Infrastructure Classic resources in your account, and generates Terraform configuration files that you can use to recreate these resources in Oracle Cloud Infrastructure.
 It also automates the installation and execution of the Oracle WebLogic Server Deploy Tooling on both the source and target Oracle Java Cloud Service instances.

-Note:Oracle Cloud Infrastructure Classic Java Migration Tool cannot be used to create a domain with Oracle WebLogic Cloud, or update a domain that was created with Oracle WebLogic Cloud.
-You must manually install and run the Oracle WebLogic Server Deploy Tooling on the target Oracle WebLogic Cloud domain.
+Note:Oracle Cloud Infrastructure Classic Java Migration Tool cannot be used to create a domain with Oracle WebLogic Cloud.

 Oracle Cloud Infrastructure Classic Java Migration Tool is included in a custom compute image named Oracle Cloud Infrastructure Classic Migration Tools.